-Please call your county DHHR immediately if you move to another state or to another country.
+Please call your county DHHR immediately at 1-304-558-0684 if you move to another state or to another county.

 CHOOSING YOUR PRIMARY CARE PROVIDER (PCP)

 Each member of The Health Plan chooses a primary care provider (PCP) from the Provider Directory.
 A PCP is a specific clinician responsible for coordinating your health care needs.
 You can find a list of PCPs online at findadoc.healthplan.org.
 Member Services can help you select a PCP to best fit your needs.
 If you do not pick a PCP from the directory, we will choose one for you.